pete013/db2-debezium-kafka-connector/README.md

-This is a sample CDC setup for db2 as source and kafka topic as sink.
+This is a sample CDC setup using debezium-connector for db2 as source and kafka topic as sink.

 Commands to follow:
 ```bash